 The term ARB stands for Activated Roller Belt™ and is known in the conveyor industry as the patented Technology made by Intralox.
-On ARB™ Intralox conveyors, products rest on free-spinning angled rollers rather than on the belt surface.
+On the ARB™ Intralox conveyor, products rest on free-spinning angled rollers rather than on the belt surface.
 These rollers extend above and below the belt surface and are positioned at an angle in relation to the direction the belt travels.
-Rollers that are activated by the carryway surface below move products across the belt in the direction of roller orientation rather than the direction of belt travel.
-Because it is possible to move conveyed products selectively, ARB-equipped conveyors can change the direction, alignment, location, and speed of an item independently without using rails or complicated mechanical controls.
+Rollers that are activated by the carryway surface below move products across the direction of roller orientation rather than the direction of driver travel.
+Because it is possible to move conveyed products selectively, thus making this a state of the art sorting conveyor.
+ARB conveyors equipped machinery can change the direction, alignment, location, and speed of an item independently without using rails or complicated mechanical controls.
 All of these features are made by Intralox.

-As one of the leading conveyor roller manufacturers, Multi-Conveyor incorporates this licensed, certified, and officially trained Intralox technology on our conveyors.
-We bring the benefits of modular plastic belting to complex package handling processes like sorting, merging, and aligning even small items.
+As one of the leading roller conveyor manufacturers, Multi-Conveyor incorporates this licensed, certified, and officially trained Intralox technology on our equipment.
+We bring the benefits of modular plastics to complex package handling processes like sorting, merging, and aligning even small items.
 The result is a simplified, cost-effective solution for product orientation and control.

 Align and Sort: The Intralox alignment conveyor drives a smooth stream of product to one side uniformly and gently squares them against a guard rail.
 Products are directed using angled rollers embedded in the conveyor allowing product quality to remain intact.
 Sorters are capable of bi-directionally cataloging at 30 degrees and at 90 degrees.
 This unique capability successfully handles products of various sizes within a limited footprint.
 Multi-Conveyor technicians are factory-trained and certified in the newest 45⁰ angle sorting technology.